rahdirigs/MagicKeyboard/README.md

-Keyboard for Android built using Braille Feedback.
+Keyboard for Android built for providing Morse Code Feedback.